techypoint/techypoint.github.io/_posts/docker/2020-09-12-create-docker-image.md

 ---
 title: "DockerFile"
 author: "Varun Bisht"
-description: ""
-keywords: ""
+description: "Dockerfile is a text file which contains set of instructions with arguments on how to build image.
+There are also many images on docker hub like mysql, jenkins, centos, elastic etc which you can use."
+keywords: "dockerfile tutorial,dockerfile example,docker build dockerfile,create docker image from scratch"
 category: "docker"
-permalink: "/docker/create-docker-image"
+permalink: "/docker/docker-file"
-date: 2020-08-15 11:00:00 am
-image: "/assets/img/docker/docker-file.png"
+image: "/assets/img/docker/docker-file/docker-file.png"
-featureImage: "/assets/img/docker/docker-file.png"
+featureImage: "/assets/img/docker/docker-file/docker-file.png"
 ---
 In the previous tutorials, we are using images like ubuntu from the docker hub official library.
 There are also many images on docker hub like mysql, jenkins, centos, elastic etc which you can use.
 But sometimes you need to create your own image for packaging your application so that you can easily distibute to others.